aliwert/exchange-rate/README.md

 External APIs: Utilized to fetch real-time exchange rate data.

 ###  Usage
-1- Upon opening the application, you will see a form where you can input the amount and select the currencies for conversion.
+-Upon opening the application, you will see a form where you can input the amount and select the currencies for conversion.<br/>
-2- Once you've entered the desired amount and selected the currencies, click on the "Convert" button.
+-Once you've entered the desired amount and selected the currencies, click on the "Convert" button.<br/>
-3- The equivalent amount in the selected currency will be displayed below the form.
+-The equivalent amount in the selected currency will be displayed below the form.

 # Contributions
 Contributions to improve the project are welcome.
 If you find any bugs or have suggestions for enhancements, please feel free to open an issue or submit a pull request.